Adrianchin/AWS_SSA-03/README.md

 - AAAA records - IPv6
 - A - IPv4 Records
 - ALIAS - Points a domain to a resource, AWS SPECIFIC <- similar to CNAME but for AWS
+  - In general, always use Alias in AWS for resources
 - CNAME - Points a DNS Query to a different DNS Record

 #### VPC Tips